POTASSIUM – TOXIC FORMS

 The situation is similar to that of antibiotics, which seemed so amazing 70 years ago that any objections were silenced or ignored.
 Today, however, we see a few of the serious adverse effects of the wholesale use of these toxic drugs.
 Hospital infections are rampant, antibiotic-resistant bugs are developing, and the entire population has been poisoned by antibiotic use and by antibiotics showing up in the water supply.
 This is very similar to the problem of superphosphates and toxic forms of potassium.

-BETTER AND WORSE FORMS OF POTASSIUM
+TOXIC FORMS OF POTASSIUM

 These include the following potassium compounds: acetate, bitartrate, carbonate (used in fertilizers), cyanide, chelate (used in supplements), chloride (used in medicine), gluconate (used in supplements), guaiacolsulfonate, iodide (used to protect from radioactive iodine), iodate, nitrate (used in fertilizers), nitrite, oxides, oxalate, mono and dibasic phosphate (used in fertilizers), permanganate, sulfates and potassium sodium tartrate.